adbailey1/daic_woz_process/README.md

 To run the framework, go to the daic_woz_process directory and run:
  `python -m run`

-This will create a database using the 'test_split_Depression_AVEC2017.csv' file.
-This file does not contain depression labels, only ID and Gender.
+Please choose which test file to use in the creation of the features database.
+The 'test_split_Depression_AVEC2017.csv' file does not contain depression labels, only ID and Gender.
 If your dataset came with 'full_test_split.csv' file, this should have the depression labels.

-To change which file is used in the pre-processing tool, change the commented out line in config_files/config.py from:
+To change which file is used in the pre-processing tool, change the following command in config_files/config.py from:

-`TEST_SPLIT_PATH = os.path.join(DATASET, 'test_split_Depression_AVEC2017.csv')`
+`TEST_SPLIT_PATH = TEST_SPLIT_PATH_1`

 to

-`TEST_SPLIT_PATH = os.path.join(DATASET, 'full_test_split.csv')`
+`TEST_SPLIT_PATH = TEST_SPLIT_PATH_2`